Michigan Medical Marijuana Card in Sterling Heights, MI

 How Sterling Heights patients use the medical card

-Macomb County has one of the largest concentrations of medical and adult-use cannabis dispensaries in Michigan, with substantial competition driving down patient pricing.
+Macomb County has one of the largest concentrations of medical and adult-use cannabis provisioning centers in Michigan, with substantial competition driving down patient pricing.
 Sterling Heights itself, plus neighbors like Warren and Center Line, is home to a sizable working population — manufacturing, healthcare, automotive, and skilled trades — where chronic musculoskeletal pain and PTSD are common qualifying conditions.
 The 2026 cannabis tax adjustment increased the price gap between adult-use and medical purchases, making a $150 medical card a clear financial win for any regular cannabis user in Macomb.

 Most common qualifying conditions among Sterling Heights patients